mintpepper95/KnowledgeIsPower/Front End System Design/Examples/Facebook news feed.md

-#### Identifying functional and non-functional requirements.
+### Identifying functional and non-functional requirements.

-Infinite scrollable news feed - stories based on user subscriptions User can share the story, can post a story.
+Infinite scrollable news feed - stories based on user subscriptions User can share and post a story.

+Story can contain text and image.

+There are comments and likes.

 We want feature for a range of devices, and be accessible for people with disabilities.